Files > Volume 2 > Vol 2 No 4 2017

 Less than a half percent of patients was hypertensive with a normal BP at the moment of the diagnosis of DR. According to the physiopathology the maintained high BP by itself can produce vascular damage causing the progression of DR17,18.
 The available evidence supports a beneficial effect of intervention to reduce BP preventing DR for up to 4 to 5 years19, but unfortunately the association in this study was not relevant.

-Our findings support the view that DR is developed by risk factors such as age, total cholesterol, dyslipidemia, type of metabolic control, treatment and use of insulin.
-All of them should be taken into account from the first appointment in order to make early detection, timely treatment and if necessary refer to the specialist.
+Present findings support the view that DR is developed by risk factors such as age, total cholesterol, dyslipidemia, type of metabolic control, treatment and use of insulin.
+All of them should be paramount factors from the first appointment in order to make early detection, timely treatment and if necessary refer to the specialist.

 These findings also support the suggestion that the risk for retinopathy progression may be reduced by lowering elevated serum lipids.

-Based in our findings, the main motivation for further studies is to determine new risk factors that could promote the development of DR and, above all, be able to apply this knowledge in diabetic patients in order to prevent this microvascular complication.
+Based on this research, the main motivation for further studies is to determine new risk factors that could promote the development of DR and, above all, be able to apply this knowledge in diabetic patients in order to prevent this microvascular complication.

 Conflict of interest